Or, How to Love God and How not to Love God

 The record above in Mark, where Jesus says that many things in these developed traditions make void the word of God and gives examples, is our guiding light to compare traditions and teachings developed after the apostles to the Scriptures to see where the tradition is either in alignment with God’s word or makes the word of God void.

 Scripture alone, under the guidance of the holy spirit, is the source of the truth of God’s word.
-We will look at the scriptural overview of verses used to show that.
+We will look at the scriptural overview of the verses used to show that.
 But first,

 I have said these things to you, while still living with you.
 But the Counselor, the Holy Spirit, whom the Father will send in my name, he will teach you all things, and will remind you of all that I said to you.